braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/platform_overview.md

 ### Webhooks {#platform-features-webhooks}

-Braze's webhooks allow you to trigger non-app actions provide other systems and applications with real-time information.
+Braze's webhooks allow you to trigger non-app actions, providing other systems and applications with real-time information.
 The flexibility of this feature allows you to send information to any endpoint.
 [Learn more about setting up webhooks in Braze][12].

 ![The webhook editor displaying an example webhook payload.][14]